timghill/timghill.github.io/_pages/cv.md

 # Presentations

 ## Primary author
+**Hill, T.**\*, and Dow, C. F. (2021) Modeling the Dynamics of Supraglacial Rivers and Distributed Meltwater Flow on the Greenland Ice Sheet With the Subaerial Drainage System (SaDS) Model.
+Poster presentation at AGU Fall Meeting 2021.

 **Hill, T.**\*, and Dow, C. F. (2021) Modelling the Dynamics of Supraglacial Rivers and Distributed Meltwater Flow.
 Oral presentation at Northwest Glaciologists Annual Meeting.